-What is that one thing that you would immediately buy, if you became a billionaire?
+What is that one thing that you would immediately buy if you become a billionaire?

 A jet.
 It’s the closest thing to buying time and freedom – which to me are the real benefits to wealth.

-The Wall Street protests showcased the anger of the people towards the super-rich or the so called 0.1%, do you think we or any capitalist society will ever reach a point where the gap between the rich and the poor will actually start decreasing?
+The Wall Street protests showcased the people’s anger towards the super-rich or the so-called 0.1%.
+Do you think we or any capitalist society will ever reach a point where the gap between the rich and the poor will actually start decreasing?

 No question, space is the final frontier of conspicuous consumption.
 And deep-sea exploration.

-I’d say New York, of course.
+I’d say, New York, of course.
 The wealthy like what F. Scott Fitzgerald called the “consoling proximity” of other millionaires — and New York has the most, along with the other essentials for the rich: culture, food, global diversity, financial/investing intelligence.
 For the world, London.
-It’s become the ultimate pleasure dome for the rich from around the world – Russian oligarchs, Chinese princelings, Arab Sheikhs, American hedge-funders and Indian tech tycoons.
+It’s become the ultimate pleasure dome for the rich worldwide – Russian oligarchs, Chinese princelings, Arab Sheikhs, American hedge-funders, and Indian tech tycoons.

 I don’t think so.
 America may be lagging other nations in manufacturing, but we still lead in the production of billionaires (and millionaires).
 The U.S. is expected to have 17 million millionaires (total assets minus liabilities totaling $1 million) by 2017, while Asia will have about half that.

 In many countries, wealth comes from government – either connections or corruption.
 Here, the big wealth still comes largely from entrepreneurs creating and selling companies.
-Having a market-based economy, with strong rule of law and transparency, will always create the most wealth.
+Having a market-based economy with a strict rule of law and transparency will always create the most wealth.

 As a wealth reporter, do you think you are wearing an opulent visor that filters out the reality?